 Q2: Climate change is one of the most pressing issues today.
-How have the recent wild fires affected your business or your approach to food business?
+How have the recent wild fires affected your business or your approach to winemaking and farming?

 Q3: On top of the climate change, there is a pandemic.
-How do you see your restaurant evolving through the pandemic time and in a post pandemic world?
+How do you see your winery evolving through the pandemic time and in a post pandemic world?

-Q4: What is the biggest joy working in a restaurant?
+Q4: What is the biggest joy working in a winery?